Norman Reedus: Personal life

 Reedus was in a five-year relationship with Danish-Peruvian ex–Victoria's Secret Angel and supermodel Helena Christensen from 1998 to 2003.
 Despite reports to the contrary, the two were never married.
-Together they have a son, Mingus, born in 1999.
-They have remained friends and shared joint custody of their son.
+Together they have a son, born in 1999.
+They remained friends and shared joint custody of their son until he reached adulthood.

 Reedus owns part of the restaurant chain Nic and Normans.

 In February 2005, Reedus sustained a head injury when a truck collided with his car in Germany.
 His nose was reconstructed with the aid of four screws and his left eye socket with titanium.

 In 2015, during the filming of Sky, Reedus met German actress Diane Kruger; the two were first seen together as a couple in July 2016.
 In November 2018, Kruger gave birth to their daughter, his second and her first child.

 Reedus has lived in New York City since 1997.

-In August 2025, his son Mingus was arrested in New York City and charged with third-degree assault, assault recklessly causing injury, criminal obstruction of breathing, second-degree harassment and aggravated harassment after he allegedly assaulted a woman in Manhattan's Chelsea neighborhood.
-Prior to this, Mingus had previously pled guilty in 2022 to assaulting a woman.